 Overarching Priorities

-; also see Appendix B: FAC § 7271 and Appendix C: FAC § 7273oIn pursuit of the mission enumerated above, RMAC will employ the following strategies:
+Guided by its vision and values and in pursuit of the mission enumerated above, the RMAC focuses on the following four overarching priorities:

-RMAC shall obtain and present cross sections of informed public opinion with respect to the rangeland resources of the State for guidance in formulating policy and programs.

-RMAC shall consult as needed with technical experts.

-RMAC shall encourage public participation at its meetings.

-RMAC shall solicit priorities from the Board and the Agencies annually, no later than October 15, for incorporation into each year’s projects and priorities.
-Priorities will relate to programs under the purview of, or under consideration by, the Board and the Agencies and their relationship to rangelands and rangeland resources.

-RMAC shall establish its annual priorities at the first meeting of each calendar year to be approved by the Board at their next meeting.

-Objectives

 Consider matters related to California’s rangeland and forested rangeland resources that are under consideration by the Secretaries, the Board, or Federal agencies (as appropriate given the Board’s role in representing State interests in Federal timberlands), offer advice and consultation, and recommend appropriate policy measures or administrative actions;

 Share information and educational opportunities to Certified Range Managers and government agency rangeland and forestry staff to grow professional knowledge in this field;

-Consult on the development and implementation of the Noxious Weeds Program through the California Department of Food and Agriculture (FAC 7271 and 7273);
+Consult on the development and implementation of the Noxious Weeds Program through the California Department of Food and Agriculture (Food and Agriculture Code [FAC] §§ 7271 and 7273; also see Appendix B: FAC § 7271 and Appendix C: FAC § 7273); and,

-Monitor for issues in rangeland science and management and convene groups of relevant professionals to address these issues
+Monitor for issues in rangeland science and management and convene groups of relevant professionals to address these issues.

+To achieve its overarching priorities, the RMAC establishes annual priorities in the form of goals and objectives.
+The goals are linked to the overarching priorities, and objectives are tiered off each of the goals in the form of action items to be accomplished in that calendar year.
+Progress made toward annual priorities is documented in the Annual Report and Workplan, and annual priorities for the upcoming year are also established in this document (see the RMAC’s webpage for current and past reports).

+Strategies

+Strategies to support the RMAC’s overarching priorities, and to meet its annual goals and objectives, will generally take form in the following types of actions:

+Obtain and present cross sections of informed public opinion with respect to the rangeland resources of the State for guidance in formulating policy and programs.

+Consult as needed with technical experts.

+Encourage public participation at its meetings.

+Solicit priorities from the Board and advised Agencies annually, no later than October 15, for incorporation into each year’s projects and priorities.
+Priorities will relate to programs under the purview of, or under consideration by, the Board and the Agencies and their relationship to rangelands and rangeland resources.

+RMAC shall establish its annual priorities at the first meeting of each calendar year to be approved by the Board at its next meeting.

-To facilitate the successful deployment of these strategies and objectives, RMAC shall utilize the following membership and meeting procedures:
+To facilitate the successful deployment of these strategies and objectives, RMAC shall utilize the following membership guidance and procedures:

 Membership